Online shopping is second nature to all of us these days, and even more so over the past few years.

 Products that are listed first are more likely to get more views, which increases the likelihood of a sale.
 Therefore, it’s important to position the products you want to sell the most in prominent places on your website (as you would in a brick-and-mortar shop).

-Consider moving products which already receive a lot of traffic to a slightly less prominent position in order to make others more visible.
+Consider moving products which already receive a lot of traffic (such as via search) to a slightly less prominent position in order to make others more visible.
 If a high-demand product is positioned on the second row, customers will have to look over the products on the top row first (just like how supermarkets put eggs and bread at the back so you have to walk past everything else first).

 You can also help your customers find what they need by visually grouping similar products together (similar to placing products on a shelf) so they can compare the product images before choosing which one to click into.